WPringle/GreatLakes_CoupledModelUQ/README.md

 In this paper the authors develop a long-term global energy-economic model which is capable of assessing alternative energy evolutions over periods of up to 100 years.
 The authors have sought to construct the model so that it can perform its assigned task with as simple a modelling system as possible.
 The model structure is fully documented and a brief summary of results is given.

 ## Journal reference
-Pringle, W. J., Wang, J., Huang, C., Xue, P., Kayastha, M., Chakraborty, T. C., et al. (2024).
-Coupled Lake-Atmosphere-Land Parametric Uncertainties in a Great Lakes Regional Climate Model.
+Pringle, W. J., Huang, C., Xue, P., Wang, J., Sargsyan K., Kayastha, M., Chakraborty, T. C., Yang, Z., Qian Y., Hetland, R. D. (2024).
+Coupled Lake-Atmosphere-Land Physics Uncertainties in a Great Lakes Regional Climate Model.
 Submitted to Journal of Advances in Modeling Earth Systems, ESSOAr DOI to add.

 ## Code reference
 Pringle W. J. (2024, March XX).
-Project/repo:v0.1.0 (Version v0.1.0).
+Project/repo:v1.0 (Version v1.0).
 [Zenodo](http://doi.org/some-doi-number/zenodo.7777777).

 ## Data reference
 Pringle W. J. (2024, March XX).
 Great Lakes WRF-FVCOM model ensemble outputs: Summer 2018 daily LST and T2m [Data set].
 [Zenodo](http://doi.org/some-doi-number/zenodo.7777777)